WelcomeAbout

 The general requirements of the undergraduate EvoS program are:

-• 20 credits of eligible courses (no more than 8 credits at the 100 level and no less than 8 credits at or above the 300 level).
+- 20 credits of eligible courses (no more than 8 credits at the 100 level).
 Evolution for Everyone (BIOL 105) is recommended as an introduction.

-• Breadth: at least one eligible course above the 100 level must be in a subject area outside your concentration.
+- Breadth: at least one eligible course above the 100 level (aka 200 level and above) must be in a subject area that is different from your other coursework.
+EvoS 451 does not count towards this requirement.

-• At least two semesters of the 2 credit seminar course (BIOL 480S), which counts towards the 20 credit total.
-Anyone may attend the EvoS seminars, but enrollment for credit is limited to members of the EvoS program.
+- At least two semesters of the 2 credit seminar course (BIOL 451), which counts towards the 20 credit total.
+Anyone may attend the EvoS seminars, but enrollment for credit is limited students with second semester sophomore standing and above.
+BIOL 451 does not count towards the breadth requirement.

-To join, just follow the instructions to enroll in the seminar course.
+To join, just follow the instructions to enroll in EvoS.

 Types of Courses